 I call this ‘focus distortion’.

 It’s like at home when you’ve been away for a while and when you return you notice the pile of old magazines in the corner of the lounge or the DVD’s clogging the shelf beneath the TV.
 You start to question how long they’ve been there as you’ve failed to notice them previously.
 You decide to do a spring clean and set about creating a new reality as you look at your world through a fresh lens.

 Apply the same fresh lens to your business.

-Post-holiday is a great time to do this, to imagine your first day back as your first day ever in the business.
+Post annual leave is a great time to do this, to imagine your first day back as your first day ever in the business.
 Challenge yourself to imagine you’re a new executive who has been newly appointed.
 With a fresh lens, challenge yourself to question everything, and I mean everything!

 Ask quality WHY questions, review systems, processes and procedures and ask is it adding value, helping us to be a relevant, agile, resilient business?
 Is it adding value for the customer?
 Challenge the seven most expensive words in business; ’that’s not the way we do things’ or its sister statement; ’We’ve never done it that way before’.

 Walking through your business with a restless curiosity and fresh lens is a cathartic experience and will certainly awaken your senses.

 Winning habit #2 – question what is truly worthy of your time?